Deploying Kubernetes Applications with Helm

 This is the second key point, which has a direct effect on the corresponding pricing model.
 Indeed, FaaS will only charge you for the actual execution time of your function, rather than the whole application container life.

-Roughly speaking, I identified the following minimal requirements of FaaS:
+Roughly speaking, I identified the following minimum requirements of FaaS:

 So, how do you deal with FaaS, as a developer?
 These are the most common concepts and tasks that you need to know:

 As far as I know, a complete platform does not yet exist, although you can get pretty close by using AWS Lambda and the Serverless Framework.
 I think all of the other serverless solutions will begin to keep up with the ideal expectations in 2017.

 Open-sourcing a project is a great way to let the community improve it and to get feedback as soon as possible (and ideally before the project is obsolete with respect to potential “competitors”).

 There are three main open-source projects that allow you to build your own FaaS platform:

 I haven’t personally experimented with IronFunctions and Funker, but they both seem very promising.
 On the other hand, OpenWhisk is much more mature and comes with dev-friendly tools such as the Serverless Framework OpenWhisk Plugin.

 A few FaaS solutions for Kubernetes have been announced and shared recently, thanks to several companies and individual contributors active in the Kubernetes community.